 Contact Our Atlanta Swimming Pool Accident Attorney

-If you or a family member has suffered serious injury or death in a swimming pool accident in Atlanta or elsewhere in Georgia that may have been caused by the pool owner’s or operator’s negligence, an Atlanta Swimming Pool Accident Attorney at the law firm of James M. Poe, P.C., would like to help you.
+If you or a family member has suffered serious injury or death in a swimming pool accident in Atlanta or elsewhere in Georgia that may have been caused by the pool owner’s or operator’s negligence, an Atlanta Swimming Pool Accident Attorney at the law firm of The Poe Law Firm, would like to help you.

 Contact us today for a free consultation to discuss your case.